zahlio/scrapoxy/docs/standard/providers/digitalocean/index.rst

 Open :code:`conf.json`::

   {
-    "providers": {
+    "providers": [
       "type": "digitalocean",

-      "digitalocean": {
       "token": "YOUR PERSONAL TOKEN",
       "region": "YOUR REGION (could be: lon1)",
       "size": "512mb",
-        "sshKeyName": "YOUR SSH KEY (could be: mykey)", "imageName": "YOUR SNAPSHOT NAME (could be: forward-proxy)" }
+      "sshKeyName": "YOUR SSH KEY (could be: mykey)", "imageName": "YOUR SNAPSHOT NAME (could be: forward-proxy)" ]
-    }
   },

 And update config with your parameters.